HuangShiLab/strain2bfunc/README.md

 		Input the samples list file [Required]

 	-a SPECIES_ABUNDANCE_FILE, --species_abundance_file=SPECIES_ABUNDANCE_FILE
-		Input the species abundance file [Required when mode is equal to 0]
+		Input the species abundance file [Required when the mode is equal to 0]

 	-t THRESHOLD, --threshold=THRESHOLD
-		The threshold of species abundance for strain-level identification, [Required when mode is equal to 0, default 0.001]
+		The threshold of species abundance for strain-level identification, [Required when the mode is equal to 0, default 0.001]

 	-s SPECIES_LIST_FILE, --species_list_file=SPECIES_LIST_FILE
 		Input the identified species list [Required when mode is equal to 1]